Hamburg S-Bahn: Network extensions from 1950 to 1965

 The DC S-Bahn was extended along the single-track suburban line from Blankenese to Sülldorf in 1950 and to Wedel in 1954.
 A section of the mainline railway between Hamburg and Berlin, which, due to the division of Germany, had very little traffic, between Haupbahnhof and Bergedorf was added to the network in 1959 by the addition of the third rail.
 This was the first section where S-Bahn and mainline trains (the number of the latter remained small until 1990) shared tracks.
 It was the second S-Bahn line, from Bergedorf via Berliner Tor to Altona.

-In 1962 a connecting curve was constructed from the Verbindungsbahn at Holstenstraße to the Altona-Kaltenkirchen railway, whose terminus was relocated to Langenfelde.
+In 1962 a connecting curve was constructed from the Verbindungsbahn at Holstenstraße to the Altona-Kaltenkirchen railway (AKN), whose terminus was relocated to Langenfelde.
 The S-Bahn was extended in 1965 along the AKN to Eidelstedt and from there along the mainline tracks towards Kiel as far as Elbgaustraße.

 HVV and a line numbering system

-In 1965, the German Railway, along with two local transport companies, founded the Hamburger Verkehrsverbund, a common tariff system for U-Bahn and bus lines.
+In 1965, the German Railway, along with two local transport companies, founded the Hamburger Verkehrsverbund (HVV), a common tariff system for U-Bahn, bus lines, and harbour ferries.
 The S-Bahn joined in December 1966.
 From January 1967, the S-Bahn lines were designated S1−S6 (see Network).
 Line designations with a leading letter "S" have since been adopted for other S-Bahn systems in the German-speaking world.
 Analogically, U-Bahn lines got the leading letter "U".